openstack/upstream-institute-virtual-environment/README.md

 Getting around in the VM
 ------------------------

+1. Run `stack.sh` to install devstack.
+It might take 10-20 minutes.

+    ```bash
+    cd /opt/devstack
+    ./stack.sh
+    ```

-1. Explore the environment.
+2. Explore the environment.
 The four main software you will be using from the desktop during the training are:
     * **Firefox** web browser
     * **Xfce4-terminal** terminal emulator